pixel-tree/writings/fiction/does-a-vision-materialise-when-dreamed.md

 ### 040220: Does a vision materialise when dreamed?

-‘You’re taking away the poetry from my world, man,’ I thought, as I listened intently to the passionate gentleman standing before me.
+'You’re taking away the poetry from my world, man,' I thought, as I listened intently to the passionate gentleman standing before me.

 I drew to pass the time (and to distract myself from thinking about you): an abstract city of information; two androgynous figures overlooking the monotonous plane.
-‘Look around,’ they say.
-‘The patterns are vague here.’
+'Look around,' they say.
+'The patterns are vague here.'
 And true they were.
 The horizon was populated by a vast sea of noise.

 All beings and things around me faded, and I sunk deep into my chair held gently against the hard plastic not only by the ever-penetrating force of gravity but also an ineffable energy (of love?): I lost myself to thought, losing track of the day, of position, and of all earthly concepts; a fluffy cloud of nothingness surrounded me as I lost all phenomenal presence.
 I was stripped down and smitten by my memories.
 WHACK.